Chicago "L": Fares

 In 2013, the CTA introduced a new fare payment system called Ventra.
 Ventra enables passengers to purchase individual tickets, passes, or transit value online, by smart phone, or at participating retail locations.
 Ventra also works with CTA buses, Pace (suburban buses), and Metra (commuter rail).
 Payment by a smartphone app, the Ventra app, or by a contactless bankcard is possible.

 As of 2018, the "L" uses a flat fare of $2.50 for almost the entire system, the only exception being O'Hare International Airport on the Blue Line, at which passengers entering the station are charged a higher fare of $5.00 (passengers leaving the system at this station are not charged this higher fare).
 The higher fare is being charged for what the CTA considers "premium-level" service to O'Hare.
-Use of the Midway International Airport Station does not require this higher fare; it only requires the $2.50 regular fare.
+Use of the Midway International Airport station does not require this higher fare; it only requires the $2.50 regular fare.

-The higher charge at O'Hare has been the source of some controversy in recent years, because of the CTA's plan to eliminate the exemption from the premium fare for airport workers, Transportation Security Administration workers, and airline workers.
+In 2013, the higher charge at O'Hare has been the source of some controversy, because of the CTA's plan to eliminate the exemption from the premium fare for airport workers, Transportation Security Administration workers, and airline workers.
 After protests from those groups, the CTA extended the exemptions for six months.

+Fare control

+The CTA uses fare gates to verify that passengers have paid their fare.
+As of 2026, most gates at staffed stations use a rotating single bar that only rotates when you pay your fare.
+Some entrances that are unstaffed use high barrier fare gates, which are much harder to open making fare evasion levels go down.
+In order to comply with the Americans with Disabilities Act of 1990, the CTA has wider gates that allow wheelchairs and suitcases to pass through easily.
+Such gates were updated in 2023 to make them taller and improve the locking mechanism, further discouraging fare evasion.
+In March 2026, the CTA announced in response to their funding being cut by the FTA that they would install more high barrier fare gates at stations with high levels of fare evasion.